arduino-libraries/Arduino_UnifiedStorage/docs/README.md

 These methods are useful for scenarios where you need to navigate to a specific position in a file or check the availability of data before performing read operations.

+### Close files
+Closing files is extremely important as filesystems might fail to unmount if files are kept open.
+You can close files by calling `file.close()`

 ### File Manipulation
 The library provides various file manipulation operations such as renaming, deleting, moving, and copying files.